-Senator Hatch.
+Senator HATCH.
 Governor Bangerner, from our State, was in this week, and, as he often does, expressed great displeasure with the problems of Federal mandates on the States.
-And I would just like to have your general views with regard to Federal mandates on the the past years.
+And I would just like to have your general views with regard to Federal mandates on the States.